quietui/quiet/docs/docs/developers/contributing.md

 ### Whiskers

-In most cases, Whiskers should only appear on a page once.
+In most cases, Whiskers should only appear once on the same page.
+If he appears twice, he must be placed in such a way that he will not show more than once in the visible viewport.
 For his own safety, Whiskers may only appear on pages where cats are not present.